 The information will be in a number of formats including books, magazines, pamphlets, newspapers and online resources.
-An emphasis is placed on utilizing new technologies to make this information available.
+Digital assets are either digitised or born digital and can include images, photographs, ephemera, documents, recordings, manuscripts and maps.
+An emphasis is placed on utilising new technologies to make this information available.